lafu9989/csci2275final/README.md

 Lauren Funston

 ### Contributors
+Thanks to Luke Pan for completing my peer evaluation and helping to find bugs.

 ### Open issues/bugs
 Right now the code only supports families with two parents (i.e., no single parents).
 It also doesn't allow for divorces or remarriages.
 While this isn't necessarily a bug in the code at the moment, it is an area where the program could be enhanced to cover these cases.